 Glass is one of the most versatile materials used in construction and design.
-It’s used to construct windows, walls, furniture, lighting fixtures, and a variety of other applications.
-However, glass isn’t just something that’s created overnight.
+It is used to construct windows, walls, furniture, lighting fixtures, and a variety of other applications.
+However, glass is not created overnight.
 In order to produce quality products with high-performance characteristics, manufacturers must follow a carefully designed manufacturing process.

 This article will explain how glass is made step by step, from raw material selection to delivery and installation.
 Understanding each stage of the process will clarify why certain properties are important when choosing a product for your project.